Neural Latent Space Model for Dynamic Networks and Temporal Knowledge Graphs: Experiments

+For evaluating link forecasting in communication and rating networks, we use the well known \textit{Area Under Curve}-score (AUC-score).
+See Appendix D in the supplementary material for details about evaluation metrics.
+We compare our performance against existing approaches for both static as well as dynamic network representation learning.
+While training and evaluating, links formed with nodes that are not observed in the training time-steps are removed.

+For Temporal KGs, we use a windowed approach for training the model to reduce the computational requirement as these datasets have a large number of snapshots.
+We use a moving window of size $m$ having snapshots $\mathbf{A}^{(t -m+1)}, \mathbf{A}^{(t-m+2)}, \dots , \mathbf{A}^{(t)}$ and predict future snapshots.
+This is done for all $t=2, \dots, T$.
+The window is shifted by one step if $t > m$.
+While shifting, we keep the parameters of GRUs fixed but change the initial embeddings of nodes and interaction matrices by initializing them with one step evolved embeddings from their respective GRUs.

+We evaluate Temporal KGs in the multi-step link forecasting setting and use well known metrics like Mean Reciprocal Rank (\textbf{MRR}), \textbf{Hits@3}, and \textbf{Hits@10}.
+We use both raw and filtered versions of these metrics as explained in \cite{BordesEtAl:2013:TranslatingEmbeddingsforModelingMulti-relationalData} to compare our model with existing methods.
+See Appendix D in the supplementary material for more details about the evaluation metrics.

-In all our experiments, we fixed the value of $K=32$ as it allowed significant amount of flexibility to the model while maintaining computational tractability.
-Similarly, based on preliminary experiments with NIPS-110 dataset, we chose $s_\theta = s_\psi = 0.1$ and $\sigma_\theta = \sigma_\psi = 10$ for all experiments.
-The fact that we were able to reuse the same values of hyperparameters across all our link forecasting experiments indicates that our approach is rather robust and dataset specific tuning is not generally required.
+In all our experiments, we fix the value of $K$ to $64$.
+This value allows significant flexibility in the model while maintaining computational tractability.
+Larger values can also be used without significantly affecting the results.
+Similarly, we chose $s_\theta = s_\psi = 0.1$ and $\sigma_\theta = \sigma_\psi = 10$ for all experiments.
+Our model is rather robust to the choice of hyperparameters and dataset specific tuning is, in general, not required as exemplified by the fact that we reuse the same values of hyperparameters across all of our experiments.